DanDobrick/brightwheelExercise/README.md

 In short, I'm most familiar with Ruby and wanted to spend more time writing good code + test rather than learning a new tool, language or working with something I have less experience with.

 ## Sinatra
 I decided to use Sinatra instead of Rails since this was a light-weight project not requiring much of Rails feature set.
-If we decided this would be the extent of the application I would suggest keeping Sinatra and possibly deploying the app to something like AWS lambda; if we wanted to increase the number of features I might suggest moving to Rails since there _are_ more features and a larger amount of support.
+If we decided this would be the extent of the application I would suggest possibly deploying the app to something like AWS lambda; if we wanted to increase the number of features I might suggest moving to Rails since there _are_ more features and a larger amount of support.

 ## HttParty
 Simple HTTP library that makes it easy to make requests and parse output.
-If we needed multi-threading or something that has more performance I would use something like `HTTP.rb` but HTTPart works fine for something like this task.
+If we needed multi-threading or something that has more performance I would use something like `HTTP.rb` but HTTParty works fine for something like this task.

+## html2text
+Although the library doesn't have many stars of github, it had been updated recently, did the job and didn't have anything glaring when I looked at the source code.
+I did _not_ want to code this one by hand!

+## sinatra-validation
+It was a sinatra-specific parameter validator that used [dry-validation](https://github.com/dry-rb/dry-validation) which is respected ruby validation library. `sinatara-validation` also seemed easy to use and had been updated recently.

 ## Tradeoffs and Future considerations
+If I had more time I would add the following features:

+- Happy path `app.rb` tests
+  - I was having a problem with the combination of `rack-test`, `sinatra-validation` and a POST body that contained `body` as a key.
+I was unable to convince `sinatra-validation` that yes, the keys were truly there.
+Everything worked when testing it locally, but I already spent too much time wrestling with those tests so I decided to stop working on them for the purposes of this challenge.
+  - I outlined the beginning of what I would test in `app_spec.rb` using pending tests and I would add more as I went along.
 - More parameter validation on the to/from emails
-- Standardize the response codes for success, Sendgrid gives a `202` and Mailgun gives a `200` on success
+  - Ensure that the email coming in is formatted correctly and possibly do an `mx` record lookup before sending the payload to the email service.
+  - Doing this will limit the number of requests to our service (possibly saving money) as well as limit the network connections (and therefore response time) when a user is providing a bogus email address
+- Create `shared_examples` in the spec files for some of the shared behavior.
+  - I think you should always strive for DRY-ness, even in testing files.
+- Add failover; if one mail provider is down, automatically failover to other provider.
+  - Obviously this is something that is out of scope for this request, but in a real-life scenario I would suggest having one provider failover to the other in event of downtime.
+- Custom Error handling/retry logic
+  - Even if we are not failing over, it would be a good idea to have retry logic for certain status codes in order to protect against "blips" in the 3rd party systems.